dulcedu/BlockchainPublicRegulationFabric-Food/README.md

 ![SetupDemo](images/setupdemo.png)

 You should now have two additional suppliers, one additional importer and one additional retailer in your test data.
 You can use the REST server or your local [Composer Playground](http://localhost:8080) to verify this.
->If you executed everything in [Step 4](#4-deploy-the-business-network-archive-using-composer-playground) in the online playground -- as intented -- you might want to redo these steps on your local network as well.
-This to get all business cards and test data generated there available to you in your local environment as well.
+>If you executed everything in [Step 4](#4-deploy-the-business-network-archive-using-composer-playground) in the online playground -- as intented -- you might want to redo these steps in your [local Playground](http://localhost:8080) as well.
+This to make all business cards and test data generated there also locally available.

 ### Write a query to list all product listing contracts for a given supplier